Sophomore Bear produces three singles wins over course of three-day event.

 In 2005, Baylor posted a 33-1 record and sported a 57-match win streak, which was halted in the championship match loss to UCLA.
 Baylor recorded its fourth consecutive Big 12 regular season and tournament titles as well.
 Dorsch, a senior, claimed the program's second straight NCAA singles title in 2005 following Becker's 2004 championship.

-INDIVIDUAL SUCCESS Under Knoll's guidance, the Bears have produced two NCAA singles champions (Becker and Dorsch); two ITA Players of the Year (Dorsch, twice) and 11 players have earned All-American status (24 times).
+INDIVIDUAL SUCCESS Under Knoll's guidance, the Bears have produced two NCAA singles champions (Becker and Dorsch); two ITA Players of the Year (Dorsch, twice) and 14 players have earned All-American status (27 times).
 In fact, Dorsch earned double All-American status in all three of his seasons at Baylor.
-Three Knoll pupils, Becker, Dorsch and Poerschke, have enjoyed success on the ATP Tour.
-Becker has ranked among the tour's top 50 while Dorsch has been ranked as high as 160.
+Four Knoll pupils, Becker, Dorsch, Poerschke and Peers, have enjoyed success on the ATP Tour.
+Becker has ranked among the tour's top 50 while Dorsch had a career-high ranking of 160.
 In addition, Becker was selected to represent his native Germany in 2007 Davis Cup competition.
-Poerschke has reached as high as No. 279 on the ATP singles rankings.
+Poerschke reached as high as No. 279 on the ATP singles rankings.
 Peers is the latest BU product to shine on the pro tour as he has climbed as high as No. 27 in the ATP doubles rankings.
 He played in both the 2015 Wimbledon and US Open doubles finals with partner Jamie Murray.

 In 1996, Baylor finished 7-14 overall and did not win a conference match.
 Following that season, Baylor hired Knoll as coach and lead the Bears in the Big 12's inaugural season.
 The Bears finished eighth in the Big 12 in 1997, and since then have finished either first or second every year.